I live on a boat. This has two advantages.

 My approach to comedy is to treat is seriously.
 The situation might be heightened.
 The characters might be cartoonish.
 But there needs to be an underlying belief in the stakes, there needs to be as much work put in to understand the world of the work as if it were Ibsen.

-The first thing I'll do when I get a script is sit quietly with a tea or coffee somewhere and go through it to understand every moment.
-Then I'll play with physicality, voice.
-Stretch them to see how far or close to basic ME they should be.
+That's why the first thing I'll do when I get a script is to sit quietly with a tea or coffee somewhere and cover it with notes.
+I want to understand every moment, every why.
+Then I'll take some text and play with physicality, with voice.
+Stretch the character to see how far or close to basic ME he (or in one case she) should be.
 It doesn't matter the medium: radio is as physical as stage.

 Then there will be rehearsals (hopefully), opportunities to try things with other actors, work with directors, and build together.
 Comedy can seem lonely from the outside but I think it is collaborative.
 My favourite jobs I've worked on have come from an ensemble mentality.